HaRo87/dokerb/README.md

 ```

 > I am using `Taskfile` as task manager for running the project on a local machine by default.

+Then you should be able to navigate to `http://127.0.0.1:<port>` where `port` is defined by your config
+file -> default is `5000`.

+This should display the general info page which also provides links to further documentation and the
+Swagger documentation.

 ## ⚙️ Configuration